 CloudApp is designed to make the creation of your visuals simple and effective.
-The tools are powerful, it integrates with many channels you’re already using, and you can take one image or video and annotate it in no time at all with the name or other info of a top prospect.
+The tools are powerful, it integrates with many channels you’re already using, and you can take an image, screen recording, or screen snippet and annotate it in no time at all with the name or other info of a top prospect.
 You can even use it to make your forms perform better.

 Build a stronger funnel and have better sales conversations and start for free with this trial from CloudApp.